lwang-astro/PeTar/README.md

 - _findPair_: detect binaries of one particle list by using _scipy.cKDTree_
 - _parallelDataProcessList_: use mutliple CPU cores to process a list of snapshot files and generate single and binary snapshots, Lagrangian data, core data and escaper data.
 For large _N_, the data process is quite slow, thus using multiple CPU processors can speed up the process.

 More useful tools will be implemented in the future.
+The tools/analysis/parallel.py is a good example to learn how to use this analysis module.

 ## Method:
 ### Algorithm of integration: